AbTrax/YABQOLA/README.md

 ## Automated Releases

-This project includes a packaging helper and GitHub Actions workflow to publish release zips automatically.
+This project includes a packaging helper and GitHub Actions workflow to publish extension zips automatically.

 ### Local packaging

-- Run `python scripts/package_addon.py --force` to create `dist/YABQOLA-<version>.zip` using the `bl_info` version.
+- Run `python scripts/package_addon.py --force` to create `dist/xnom3d_yabqola-<version>.zip` using the manifest version.
 - Use `--suffix` to append build metadata (for example `--suffix nightly`).

 ### GitHub Actions